The TRWA Bruce Spooner Education Center was named for Bruce Spooner, a longtime member, donor and volunteer.

 The year included learning about native and pollinator gardening, mosquito control, the High Street Dam removal on the Town River in Bridgewater, advocacy actions for individuals, and catching macro-invertebrates to identify them.
 The Middleborough-Lakeville herring commissioners conducted a three-hour tour of the Wareham Street herring run and Assawompset Pond Complex, providing participation in a herring count.
 Also, guided walks were held in various locations throughout the watershed to connect the public to our natural resources.
 A presentation on accessing the environment for those with mobility concerns started an important conversation the Center hopes to expand on in future years.

-The Center is ending its first year with its most ambitious plan yet, planting demonstration pollinator and native plant gardens at the entrance to the TRWA office at Sweets Knoll State Park in Dighton, MA.
+The Center ended its first year with the completion of Phase 1 of the demonstration pollinator and native plant gardens at the entrance to the TRWA Watershed Center at Sweets Knoll State Park in Dighton, MA.
 Planting these gardens and maintaining them will require additional volunteers to share the chores.
 To be added to the garden volunteer list email firstname.lastname@example.org.

-2023 plans are already in the works!
-February’s program will be learning how to plant seeds in winter for spring germination.
-In April, we will revisit the Wareham Street herring run in Middleborough.
-And there will be monarch butterflies, terrapins, guided walks, advocacy, water bugs and more!
+We are excited about 2023 programming!
+There will be freshwater mussel fauna and frogs of Massachusetts, monarch butterflies, terrapins, guided walks, advocacy, water bugs and more!
 Children’s activities will be expanded.
 Watch the TRWA Facebook page and our website calendar for event information.

 The Center, which is integral to the goals of TRWA, depends on volunteers, donors, program leaders, members and the support of the whole TRWA organization for success.
 The Center appreciates and thanks each and every one, without which the Center could not continue.